What are user defined data types in Oracle?

 'Bank of England, Threadneedle Street, London, EC2R 8AH';

-Asumming addr_ty has already been declared in our Oracle database as follows:
+Assuming we have a type addr_ty already declared in our Oracle database as follows:

 CREATE TYPE addr_ty IS TABLE OF VARCHAR2(20);